Electoral Area F Official Community Plan Update

 Hello, For Area F, what is the current stance or process for building agro-tourism accomodation cabins?
 There are lots of new farms starting out in the Coombs area, and this would be a great way to rejuvenate the area.

-Cristina Ciotinga asked about 2 years ago
+Cristina Ciotinga asked over 2 years ago

 Hi Cristina, thank you for your comment and participating in the Electoral Area F Official Community Plan (OCP) Update.
 Agri-tourism accommodation is provincially regulated by the Agricultural Land Commission (ALC) and currently permitted within the Agriculture 1 (A-1) zone of Zoning Bylaw 1285 (see document library) which outlines regulations and requirements related to this activity.
 Further information can be found on the ALC's website: https://www.alc.gov.bc.ca/alc/content/home.
 Policies to expand/modify the agri-tourism regulations as part of a subsequent zoning bylaw review is something that can be encouraged within the OCP Update.